Hawaiian Names with Diacritics

 Naturally occurring trees of the species are known to be extant only on Lānaʻi, where a number of trees survive, and in Nānākuli Valley in the southern Waiʻanae Mountains, where a single living tree is known in the northern branch of Nānākuli Valley which was found in 2001.# Two other G. brighamii trees discovered in the southern branch of Nānākuli Valley in 1987 died years ago.
 [Joel Lau, Botanist]

-* Probably now gone from Molokaʻi, Maui and Hawaiʻi Island.
+* Extinct on Molokaʻi, Maui and Hawaiʻi Island.

 # Though there have been conservation outplantings on Oʻahu (Nānākuli Valley) there is the only a single naturally remaining tree in the wild.
 The tree is estimated to be from 20-25 feet tall and decades old.
 [Joel Lau, Botanist; Bruce Koebele, Kaʻala Farms; David Eickhoff, Native Plants Hawaiʻi]

 Nāʻū or nānū (Gardenia brighamii) is one of several members of the Coffee family (Rubiaceae) native to the Hawaiian islands.

 The featured species and the two other endemic gardenias, G. mannii of Oʻahu, and G. remyi from Kauaʻi, Molokaʻi, Maui and Hawaiʻi Island (Hilo and Puna districts), are all federally listed as endangered species or candidates for such.

 The generic name Gardenia is named in honor of Alexander Garden (1730-1791) of Charleston, South Carolina who was a botanist, zoologist and physician, and correspondent to John Ellis, zoologist, and Carolus Linnaeus, who devised the classification of genus/species we presently used today.